Dev-Smash/two-truths-and-lie-public/source/two_truths.md

-## Neil Armstrong
+## Brady Gillies

-- I can play the guitar.
+- I buy too much stuff at midnight espresso
-- I love camping.
+- I love lemons
-- I am afraid of birds.
+- I am in a relationship

-## Buzz Aldrin
+## Ursula Frickey

-- I can hula hoop.
+- I have never climbed a tree to the top
-- I love climbing trees.
+- My friend is the Princess of an island
-- I am afraid of dentists.
+- I am afraid of ∆